campbells/atrialmtk_CS/README.md

     python -m pip install vtk==9.2.6

-(you will then be able to run the code using: python Rough_Point_Picking.py)
+(you will then be able to run the code using: python Rough_Point_Picking.py.
+Once you have finished, type conda deactivate.)

 1b. **Universal Atrial Coordinates (UAC) environment:**

-cd to src/3Processing/UAC_Codes/
+Once you have downloaded this github folder, cd to the folder src/3Processing/UAC_Codes/

     conda env create -f environment.yml

 (Note: the “Collecting package metadata” and “Solving environment” steps take a few minutes each, so the environment may take up to 10 minutes to create)

+This step will make the environment called UAC.
+You then need to activate it to run the UAC codes.
     conda activate uac
-(if you have already installed openCARP, you will now be able to run mri-la.sh from the src folder using ./mri-la.sh)
+(if you have already installed openCARP, you will now be able to run mri-la.sh from the src folder using ./mri-la.sh.
+Once you have finished, type conda deactivate.)

 # **Usage**